📌 Overview

 We did have a handful of has_and_belongs_to_many (HABTM) relationships (API Documentation).
 With these there is still a join table, but there is no Active Record model for it.
 The tables are also slim, no primary key or timestamp columns.

-For HABTM relationships that would span a DB boundary, we decided to keep the table definitions as is, but introduce a model class and convert the code-level relationship from HABTM to has_many :through (HMT) so that we could use the disable_joins: true option.
+For HABTM relationships that would span a DB boundary, we decided to keep the table definitions as is, but introduce a model class and convert the code-level relationship from HABTM to has_many :through (HMT) so that we could use disable_joins: true.

-HABTM relationships that existed in the same DB were left alone.
+HABTM relationships in the same DB were left alone.

 Scaling Inserts and Updates

-Rails supports bulk inserts and upserts (either an insert or an update), however the helper methods are limited.
-One limitation is that the ON CONFLICT clause can’t be customized.
+Rails supports bulk inserts and upserts (either an insert or an update), however the helper method for mass-inserting data didn’t support what we needed.
+A limitation was that the ON CONFLICT clause couldn’t be customized for insert_all() (API Documentation).
 For example attempting an INSERT and specifying the DO NOTHING option when unique constraint violations occur.

-Aura has custom code for mass insert with drect control over the ON CONFLICT clause.
-Being able to batch inserts and updates like this is a critical part of scalability, consolidating the overhead of a single transactional commit from many rows, possibly 1000, into a single commit.
+Aura Frames has custom code for mass insert with direct control over the ON CONFLICT clause.
+Being able to batch inserts like this is a critical part of write scalability, consolidating the overhead of a batch of row insertions (e.g. 1000) into a single commit.

 Scaling reads with batching